-Note the thin black line at the upper left of Fig. 15, which represents where a screen was inserted in the water model to capture inclusions in a crude approximation of removal into the slag layer ^[28].
-Particles in the upper

-B.G.
-Thomas, Brimacombe Lecture, 59th Electric Furnace Conf., Pheonix, AZ, ISS, Warrendale, PA, 2001. recirculation zone which cross the screen line are computationally trapped as well.
+Note the thin black line at the upper left of Fig. 15, which represents where a screen was inserted in the water model to capture inclusions in a crude approximation of removal into the slag layer ^[29].
+Particles in the upper recirculation zone which cross the screen line are computationally trapped as well.
 The predicted and measured entrapment fractions after 10s are 22% and 27%; and then after 100s are 53% and 50% respectively.
-If accurate entrapment criteria and drag coefficients can be found for different types of inclusions, this modeling tool could be applied to optimize inclusion removal in the design mold flow patterns.
+If accurate entrapment criteria and drag coefficients can be found for different types of inclusions, this modeling tool could be applied to optimize inclusion removal in the design of mold flow patterns.

-Shell Solidification: Thin Slab Caster
+B. Shell Solidification: Thin Slab Caster